ivanreeve/webdev-portfolio/README.md

 Projects, which features my past projects, the technologies used and the projects' Github repositories

-Skills, where the technologies I use and am currently learning are listed, along with their respective proficiency level
+Skills, where the technologies I use and am currently learning are listed, along with their respective proficiency levels

 Contacts, which provides a way to contact me directly through the website (not functional)